 Yarrow Benefits

-While the yarrow plant is edible, for this post we will focus on the topical medicinal benefits since we are making a salve.
+While the yarrow plant is edible, for this post, we will focus on its topical herbal uses, as we are making a salve for the skin.

-Other benefits of the yarrow plant are for the skin, it can make a very soothing soap like this wild rose and yarrow soap.
+The yarrow plant also has general skin-supporting properties, too.
+It can make a very soothing soap, like this wild rose and yarrow soap.
 Yarrow has astringent properties and is super soothing for topical use.

-You can also make an arnica and yarrow skin cream as another way to soothe the skin.
+You can also make an arnica and yarrow skin cream as another way to access the skin-soothing elements of yarrow.

-If you’re interested in the internal benefits of yarrow, try making this homemade soda with yarrow, rose, and strawberries.
+If you’re interested in the internal herbal use of yarrow, try making this homemade soda with yarrow, rose, and strawberries.
 It’s delicious!

 How to Make Yarrow Salve

-Now that you know all about what the yarrow flower looks like, and yarrow benefits, it’s time to put it to use and make a salve!
-This is a simple process that is suitable for even the most beginner herbalists.
+Now that you know all about what the yarrow flower looks like and its potential, it’s time to put it to use and make a salve!
+This is a straightforward process suitable for even the most novice herbalists.

 Ingredients